paolas771/Scoot-multi-page-website/README.md

 - The purpose of this project was to keep practicing mobile-first design and to practice multi-page website.
 - I learned how to create arrows out of boxes using css.
-- I learned how to flip an image upside down.
+- I learned how to flip an image upside down using transform.
+- I learned about css keyword !important.

 ### Continued development